tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

     - Code agnostics - meaning change the content without changing the   architecture.
 Add names to things by how they are used rather than what they represent in the structure of our documentation.
-     So we name things for there purpose as apposed to where they are location.
+     So we name things for there purpose as opposed to where they are location.

 ## Replit